eins78/Bachelor/Manual/5-mill.markdown

     }
 ```

-This object may also contain a 'list' of documents, which will be treated as subfolders of the parent **`path`**:
+This object may also contain a 'list' of documents, which will be treated as sub-folders of the parent **`path`**:

 ```js
     "input": {